Marvin Gaye (song): Live performances

 Puth and Trainor performed "Marvin Gaye" at The Today Show on August 4, 2015.
 The performance began with Puth playing the song at a piano, where the latter joined him during her verse, dressed in a black skirt.
 They also performed it during the American Music Awards of 2015 on November 22, 2015.
-The performance ended with a kiss between the two, midway through which Puth grabbed Trainor's derrière and she placed her hands on his jaws.
+The performance ended with a kiss between the two, midway through which Puth grabbed Trainor's buttocks and she placed her hands on his jaws.
 Los Angeles Times's Jessica Gelt wrote that it might be the most talked-about kiss at an award show since Britney Spears and Madonna kissed at the 2003 MTV Video Music Awards.

 Jeff Benjamin of Fuse listed it as the sixth best performance of the night, adding that the kiss "made [it] one to remember".
 On the other hand, Rolling Stone dubbed it one of the worst moments of the show, stating that the background dancers looked like "middle-school students allowed to stage a production of Grease without adult supervision" and calling the kiss a "forced 'moment'".
 Puth described the kiss as "a visual representation" of "Marvin Gaye", and stated that he wanted both to represent "a record people could put on and fall in love with each other the minute they hear it".
 The song was included on the setlists for the MTrain Tour as well as Puth's Voicenotes Tour (2018).